Nadav-Ruskin/configsite/readme.md

 [^1]: `<architecture>` being the appropriate architecture the package was built for.

 # Debugging flask in Pycharm
 A bit complicated.
-Pycharm doesn't recognize virtual environment declerations on my machine (conda included) so I'm using the global interpreter.
+Pycharm doesn't recognize virtual environment declarations on my machine (Conda included) so I'm using the global interpreter.
 For debugging I have to change  the `Script path:` to `Module name:` using the little arrow next to it, and use the following:

 ![pycharm setup image](images/pycharm.png)